When a Team Member Isn’t Acting Like Part of the Team

 Think about the most successful people in your nonprofit.
 What do they have in common?
 Now think about those who didn’t succeed and have left your organization.
 What caused the disconnect?

 While it is natural to concentrate on experience and preparation when interviewing candidates, those hiring may overlook the importance of culture and values.
-I learned the fundamental significance these play in identifying the ideal candidate in my earlier life as an executive search consultant (prior to becoming an organizational development consultant with nonprofits).
+I learned the fundamental significance these play in identifying the ideal candidate in my earlier life as an executive search consultant (before becoming an organizational development consultant with nonprofits). […]

 Why Job Descriptions Are the Keystone of Your Volunteer Program

-To treat your volunteers with the respect they deserve, first think strategically about the different roles they play within your organization.
+To treat your volunteers with the respect they deserve, think strategically about their roles within your organization.
 Next, create proper job descriptions. […]

 New Year Surprises: Are You Ready to Manage Staff Transitions?